64/cpp-faq/README.md

 ### Adding new FAQ articles

+First, please read [`STYLE.md`](STYLE.md) to familiarize yourself with the style and tone in which articles should be written.

 Run `hugo new faq/my-faq-post.md`.
 This generates a file named `content/faq/my-faq-post.md` with the appropriate template.
 Add the content (in markdown format) below the bottom `---`.
 Hugo will be able to locate your content without any additional work.

 ## Building